fitabigail/Lamborghini-Deals/README.md

 > ## Credits

-The idea of a car dealer website came from my littel boy which loves Lamborghini cars.
-On my research I found this tutorial: [Build Python Django Real Project](https://www.udemy.com/course/python-django-real-project-for-freshers-freelancers) on [Udemy](https://www.udemy.com/) and I decide to follow and adapt it to my needs.
-The template is great, but now I think I worked more than if I was build my self.
-Now I understand the work of tutors who must dig  on our code to find the errors.
+The idea of a car dealer website came from my little boy who loves Lamborghini cars.
+In my research, I found this tutorial: [Build Python Django Real Project](https://www.udemy.com/course/python-django-real-project-for-freshers-freelancers) on [Udemy](https://www.udemy.com/) and I decide to follow and adapt it to my needs.
+The template is great, but now I think I worked more than if I was building myself.
+Now I understand the work of tutors who must dig  into our code to find the errors.

-- The images for this project was taken from [Pexels](https://www.pexels.com/) for team pictures I used the template images.
+- The images for this project were taken from [Pexels](https://www.pexels.com/) for team pictures I used the template images.

-- The text for banner I used from the theme template, and all the rest I have research on simlar cars dealers websites.
+- The text for the banner I used from the theme template and all the rest I have researched on similar car dealers' websites.

 - The Favicon for this project was made from [Favicon](https://favicon.io/favicon-generator/)

-- The Icons for this project was taken from [Font Awesome](https://fontawesome.com/)
+- The Icons for this project were taken from [Font Awesome](https://fontawesome.com/)

 - The Font for this project was taken from [Google Fonts](https://fonts.google.com/)